oracle/content-and-experience-toolkit/sites/doc/AssetSync.md

 In SOURCE instance, create a channel - e.g. channel1, and create a repository, e.g. repository1, and assign channel1 to repository1.
 Do the same thing in the DEST instance.
 The names of the repository and channel must match that of the SOURCE instance.

-Note: you can use the OCE Toolkit to create the repositories and channels, however the Web UI must be used to associate the channel to the repository on both SOURCE and DEST instances.
+Note: you can use the OCM Toolkit to create the repositories and channels, however the Web UI must be used to associate the channel to the repository on both SOURCE and DEST instances.

 ```
 cec create-repository repository1 --server SOURCE